DGCrypto/PancakeSwap-Prediction-Bot-FREE--SmartPhone-and-Computer-Compatible-/README.md

 4. Open command shell in the folder of the downloaded files.

-5. Run command "npm i web3 dotenv"
+5. Run command "npm i taapi web3 graceful-fs dotenv binance-api-node"

 6. Use "node DGmaj.js" to bet with the majority or use "node DGmin.js" to bet with minority!

 7. Claim Winning Rewards!!